Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 When the absolute value transformation is used the legend for sizes loses its meaning (only displaying positive values)

-and is therefore set to not be shown if legend_order
+and is therefore set to not be shown if legend_order is NULL.

-work best with functions that only change the dendrogram
+For square correlation matrices, the dendrogram customisation arguments dend_rows_extend and dend_cols_extend work best with functions that only change the dendrogram

 cosmetically such as the colours, linetypes or node shapes.
 While it is possible to reorder (using e.g. 'rotate', 'ladderize') or prune (using e.g. 'prune'),